 For an antique piece you won’t find anywhere else, or a vintage gem you’ll cherish for years, you know where to head.
-Engagement rings, souvenirs and mementos galore fill every nook and cranny of Cobwebs, Claddagh and Celtic Jewellery and Thomas Dillons.
-The Latin Quarter has such a welcoming atmosphere and these stores envelope strays and passers by into the community, providing them with traditional pieces and Celtic symbols so that wherever their journey takes them, they’ll always have a little bit of Galway history with them.
+Engagement rings, souvenirs and mementos galore fill every nook and cranny of the Latin Quarter's jewellers.
+At Cobwebs, you'll find both modern gems and stunning vintage pieces, while Claddagh and Celtic Jewellery is filled to the brim with Irish-crafted designs and a fine selection of the famous ol Claddagh ring.
+The Latin Quarter has such a welcoming atmosphere and these stores envelope strays and passers by right into the community, providing them with traditional pieces and Celtic symbols so that wherever their journey takes them, they’ll always have a little bit of Galway history with them.

-While the air of traditional Galway lingers throughout the streets, the Latin Quarter is a hub for international fare, providing tastes from all over the globe.
-From Spanish tapas in Cava Bodega and Japanese goodness in Kappa Ya to Chinese street cuisine in Xi’An and Tokyo-influenced delights in Wa Sushi, you’ll sample some of the best flavours from far and wide, right in the heart of the city.
-Quay Street Kitchen will take care of all you veggies while also serving up some hearty soul food to warm you up on those all-too-frequent blustery days.
-From Gemelle’s insanely tasty brunch to Cupán Tae’s afternoon tea, you’ll need to be rolled out of the Latin Quarter.
+While the air of traditional Galway lingers throughout the streets, The Latin Quarter is a hub for international fare, providing tastes from all over the globe.
+From Spanish tapas in Cava Bodega and Japanese Sushi goodness in Kappa Ya to Chinese street cuisine in Xi’An Street Food and Fat Freddy's family-friendly, Italian fare, you’ll be able to sample some of the best flavours from far and wide, right in the heart of the city.
+If you prefer to try some delicious Irish cuisine while you're right in the heart of it, the menu at The Kings Head is always seasonal, local and packed with Galway Bay seafood.
+For something a little bit fancy, try Martine's carefully crafted Galway dining experience or Afternoon Tea from Cupán Tae to really make yourself feel like a King or Queen.
+One thing's for sure, you’ll need to be rolled home after a visit to Galway and The Latin Quarter.

 After all that eating, drinking and shopping, you’ll be fit to drop.
-If you’re travelling with a group or are just in need or a clean and comfortable hostel for the night, Snoozles have got you covered.
-If you want to spend the night relaxing on the most luxurious of beds, the Residence Hotel will ensure you get a good night’s rest.
-Romantic nights away are best spent in the House Hotel, where you’ll be seduced by the flavours of the fare in the Yard restaurant, for breakfast, lunch and dinner.
+If you’re travelling with a group or you're just in need of a clean and comfortable hostel for the night, Snoozles have got you covered.
+If you want to spend the night relaxing on the most luxurious of beds, the Residence Hotel will ensure you get a good night’s rest in their well appointed rooms with Smart TVs and all you need for a relaxing evening.
+Romantic nights away are best spent in The House Hotel, where you’ll be seduced by the flavours of the fare in The Yard restaurant for breakfast, lunch and dinner.